Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 end
 ```

-If you started your server with `rails s`, restart it with `bin/dev` to see the changes on `http://localhost:3000/todos`.
+If you started your server with `Rails s`, restart it with `bin/dev` to see the changes on `http://localhost:3000/todos`.

 We can't create todo items with this form yet.
 We need to add a route to handle the form submission.
 Open the `config/routes.rb` file and replace what you have with the following code.